 The CCPC respects the rights of its users and, except for the following list, does not collect personal information on its websites:

 - Statistical information gathered automatically when you visit the websites

 - Information provided voluntarily during subscription to the email newsletter from this website

-Information gathered automatically when you visit the NCA websites
+Information gathered automatically when you visit the CCPC websites

 For general web browsing, certain information is recorded in the website log files and site metrics, which may include:

 - The top-level domain name from which you access the internet

 - The IP address of the computer from which you access the websites

 - The date and time each computer accesses the websites